RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    To see all available partitions use ``sinfo`` command that lists all partitions and nodes managed by Slurm.
-All users can use *free-gpu* and *gpu-debug* partitions.
+All users can use *free-gpu* partition.
 To use one of GPU partitions add to your submit script

    .. code-block:: bash